Best Nikon Z lenses

 |

-Worthy of the S range, the construction is excellent, which is relatively expected on this type of lens designed to face the field.
+As expected from the S line, build quality is excellent, which is exactly what you would expect from a lens designed for field use.
 The image quality is very good at all focal lengths and apertures.
 Optical defects are relatively rare on this kind of lens, even if we can see a little vignetting at full aperture.
 The AF is fast and quiet, which is also expected on this type of lens designed in particular for sports and wildlife.

 Nikon Z 105mm f/2.8 S VR macro